rcl9/Imagery-of-Past-Projects/Where It All Started/Readme.md

 <img src="../Hardware/1984 - Exidy Sorcerer, MX-80, Calcomp 8in drives, Shugart 801 8in drive, Livermore Star modem.jpg" alt="" style="width:75%; height:auto;">

 Since age 5, when I got a Magnus play organ for Christmas, I've been interested, to some varying degrees, with music.
 This is an uneasy and oddly defined statement for me to make since I have little creative musical talent (being a logical engineer) but at the same time devoting a fair bit of my mental focus and life to digital music synthesis machine design.
 If I never got involved with computers nor electronics then I may have easily become a record producer or sound engineer for sure.
 I have never been able to explain where I got the drive and focus but from the late 1970s onwards and right up to the 1990s I spent a lot of my time working towards "digital music synthesis" as a passion and  core fixation.
 The very first thing I ever did with my newly purchased Exidy Sorcerer was play "<a href = "https://en.wikipedia.org/wiki/Daisy_Bell">Daisy Bell</a>" (as heard in 2001: A Space Odyssey) though an AM radio and noise emitted by the CPU.
-I would spend the next 10 years fixated with designing and building digital music synthesis machines and computers.
+I would spend the next 10 years fixated with designing and building digital music synthesis machines and computers, as exemplified with these project photos:

 <img src="../Hardware/1979_11 - Exidy Sorcerer 6-bit music board.jpg" alt="" style="width:75%; height:auto;">